Credico/iDEAL-v3.3.1-PHP-Wrapper/README.md

 2. Create a merchant private key using an openSSL tool and this command (dont forget to change 'password'): openssl genrsa -aes128 -out private_key.pem -passout pass:password 2048

-3. Create a merchant private certificate using an openSSL tool and this command (again: don't forget to change 'password'): openssl req -x509 -sha256 -new -key private_key.pem -passin pass:password -days 1825 -out private_cert.cer
+3. Create a merchant private certificate using an openSSL tool and this command (again: don't forget to change 'password' to the same one used in step 2): openssl req -x509 -sha256 -new -key private_key.pem -passin pass:password -days 1825 -out private_cert.cer

 4. Place both files (private_key.pem & private_cert.cer) inside the 'certificates' folder.